earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2017-02-01-raster04-open-lidar-raster-data-r.md

 ---
 layout: single
 title: "Introduction to lidar raster data products"
-excerpt: "This lesson covers the 3 key lidar raster products including the canopy height model (CHM) the digital terrain model (DTM or DEM) and the Digital Surface Model (DSM).
-Finally, it demonstrated how to open a lidar raster dataset in R."
+excerpt: "This lesson introduces the raster geotiff file format - which is often used to store lidar raster data.
+We cover the 3 key spatial attributes of a raster dataset including Coordinate reference system, spatial extent and resolution."
 authors: ['Leah Wasser']
-modified: '2017-05-12'
+modified: '2017-06-01'
 category: [course-materials]
 class-lesson: ['class-lidar-r']
 permalink: /course-materials/earth-analytics/week-3/open-lidar-raster-r/